logoSigning the US constitution

 In his address to the nation in September 2022 US President Joe Biden warned Americans not to take their democracy and their human rights for granted.
 "We told ourselves that American democracy is guaranteed," he said, "But it's not.
 We have to defend it.
 Protect it.
 Stand up for it.
 Each and every one of us."

-At a time when civil liberties and acquired human rights are are being questioned and even threatened in many countries, including the USA and the UK, it is interesting to look back at how these rights were acquired in the first place.
+At a time when civil liberties and acquired human rights are being questioned and even threatened in many countries, including the USA and the UK, it is interesting to look back at how these rights were acquired in the first place.

 When the Founding Fathers of the United States drew up their Constitution in September 1787, part of what they wrote down was directly inspired by one of the most important documents in the history of England: Magna Carta.